jgscott/STA380/syllabus.md

 [The course homepage](README.md) has a detailed outline of topics, together with topic-by-topic reading lists.

-Owing to the ongoing Covid-19 pandemic, all lectures will be held via Zoom.
+All lectures will be held via Zoom.
 Links will be sent out via Canvas.
 For those not able to attend lectures "live" (i.e. synchronously), recordings of all lectures will be posted on Canvas as soon as they are available.
 (This typically happens within 1-2 hours after the end of the session.)

 Note: you need to sign in to Zoom using your UT zoom account.
 [See this page](https://zoom.its.utexas.edu/signing-in-and-out-zoom) for further information.